Chemometrics, what does it stand for?

 -

-Acta Chromatographica (a sponsored open access journal on chromatography) at new publishing house - Akadémiai Kiadó.
+Acta Chromatographica at new publishing house - Akademiai Kiado.

 Please take a few minutes to enjoy open access and browse freely the journal content (previous issues of Acta Chromatographica (1996-2007) and new ones). - Springer has recently introduced the possibility of making one or more articles within each issue available as a 'complimentary open access' article.